 A diet high in meat may cause early puberty in girls according to new research.
-It found that 14 per cent more seven-year-old girls started their periods by age twelve when they ate over twelve servings of meat per week versus four.
+It found that 14% more 7-year-old girls started their periods by age 12 when they ate over 12 servings of meat per week versus 4.

 Dr. Weiss also said, “Fat is a storing facility for hormonally active pollutants, so if you are overweight, you’re more likely to hold on to some chemicals in the environment that enter your body from food and water.”

 Inactivity could also contribute to early puberty and cancer in that it can lead to overweight.
 Dr. Marisa Weiss, a breast cancer oncologist of Lankenau Hospital in Pennsylvania found that “fat makes extra hormones and can bring on puberty earlier.”

 This is the same fat that “makes extra hormones, which leads to extra cell activity and extra abnormal cell activity, i.e. breast cancer.”